Advances in Noninvasive Prenatal Testing For Down Syndrome and Other Trisomies

 - Define aneuploidy and trisomy and describe the three most common fetal trisomies.

-- Describe the cell-free fetal DNA test (cffDNA) and discuss its application as a noninvasive prenatal testing (NIPT) method for trisomy risk assessment.
+- Describe the cell-free fetal DNA test (cffDNA) and its application as a noninvasive prenatal testing (NIPT) method for trisomy risk assessment.

 - Discuss recommendations and guidelines for the use of NIPT as a screening tool for fetal aneuploidy.